Information from our air quality monitoring and research programmes are detailed and the latest emissions inventory can be accessed.

 We monitor air pollution levels, the sources of pollutants and trends in air pollution for Hawke’s Bay.The government has identified a number of air pollutants that are considered important nationally and have set National Environmental Standards (NES) for them.
 Locally, the main pollutant of concern is PM10 because it is known to exceed acceptable levels in the region’s urban areas, mainly during late autumn and winter.
 This is mostly due to fires being used to heat homes on chilly, calm nights when smoke from the fires is prevented from dispersing by an inversion layer in the atmosphere.

-The Hawke’s Bay Regional Council’s air quality monitoring network includes three stations with automatic beta attenuation PM10 monitors which continuously record PM10.
+The Hawke’s Bay Regional Council’s air quality monitoring network includes three stations with automatic beta attenuation PM10 and PM2.5 monitors which continuously record PM10.
 These are located in Napier, Hastings and Awatoto.
-The Napier and Hastings sites have been operating for over five years, while the Awatoto monitor has been at its present location since February 2012 after being moved from Meeanee where it was used for a traffic impact monitoring project.
+The monioring of PM10 in Napier and Hastings sites has been operating since 2006, while the Awatoto monitor has been at its present location since February 2012 after being moved from Meeanee where it was used for a traffic impact monitoring project.
+We have been monitoring PM2.5 at St Johns and Awatoto since 2016 and at Marewa Park since 2019.

-In addition to continuous monitoring, the Council conducts fixed period monitoring (typically one year) at different locations in Hawke’s Bay using MicroVol monitoring equipment.
-The purpose of this type of monitoring, called screening monitoring, is to target areas in Hawke’s Bay where no monitoring data exists, to assess whether PM10 is likely to be a problem or not.
-Sampling occurs every 3 days and sample filters are processed the following month in a laboratory.
+In addition to continuous monitoring, the Council conducts fixed period monitoring (typically one year) at different locations in Hawke’s Bay using low cost monitoring equipment.
+The purpose of this type of monitoring, called screening monitoring, is to target areas in Hawke’s Bay where no monitoring data exists, to assess whether PM10 or PM2.5 is likely to be a problem or not.
+Sampling of either PM10 or PM2.5 with a Microvol occurs every 3 days and sample filters are processed the following month in a laboratory.
+New low-cost monitoring technology allows measurements of PM10 and PM2.5 to be taken continuously and simultaneously.

-Amendments to the National Environmental Standards (NES) in 2011 mean that by 1 September 2016 PM10 concentrations must not exceed 50µgm-3 (24 hour average) on any more than one day per year in Napier and three days per year in Hastings and by 1 September 2020 no more than one day per year in Hastings.
-Since 2006, when continuous monitoring was established in both cities, the number of times PM10 concentrations have exceeded 50µgm-3 has varied in Napier between 0 to 5 occasions per year and between 10 and 28 in Hastings.
+The National Environmental Standards (NES) require that PM10 concentrations must not exceed 50µg/m3 (24 hour average) on any more than one day per year in the region’s airsheds. .
+Since 2006, when continuous monitoring was established in Napier and Hastings, the number of times PM10 concentrations have exceeded 50µg/m3 has varied in Napier between 0 to 5 occasions per year and between 1 and 27 in Hastings.

-Emissions from domestic fires will need to decrease if we are to achieve the NES.
-The Council has implemented a clean heat programme to help residents reduce the amount of PM10 emitted from fires used for home heating, including offering financial assistance to convert to cleaner forms of heat.
+This is reflected in the number of exceedances of the PM10 standard, which has been decreasing in Napier and Hastings.
+Napier has had one or fewer exceedances every year for the past seven years (Figure 2).
+The Council implemented a clean heat programme to help residents reduce the amount of PM10 emitted from fires used for home heating, including offering financial assistance to convert to cleaner forms of heat.

 Air Emission Inventories

-Air emission inventories are used to identify sources of contaminants within a region and to quantify the contaminants being emitted over a period of time.
+We use air emission inventories as one tool to identify sources of contaminants within the region and to quantify the contaminants being emitted over a period of time.
 Quantities are estimated using average emission rates for an activity based on the amount of material used, and, where available, actual emission data, such as from stack monitoring.
 Inventories undertaken on a regular basis can help to determine the effectiveness of measures undertaken by the Council to reduce emissions.

 In June 2005 an Air Emission Inventory was completed for the Hawke’s Bay region.
 This report quantified sources of PM10 and other contaminants in the air, and was carried out for Hawke's Bay Regional Council by Environet Ltd.